ocapn/ocapn/implementation-guide/Implementation Guide.md

 ```
 <op:start-session "1.0"
-                  (public-key (ecc (curve Ed25519) (flags eddsa) (q ...) (s ...)))
+                  "Ed25519"
+                  ...
                   (ocapn-peer "..." 'onion #f)
-                  (sig-val (eddsa (r ...) (s ...)))>
+                  ...>
 ```

 Alisha transmits this message to the other side of the prospective session.
 She then reads on the channel provided by the netlayer looking for the remote peer's `op:start-session` message.
 Alisha verifies that the `acceptable-location-sig` signs the `acceptable-location` wrapped within a `my-location` record by using the other side's provided `session-pubkey`.

 *In the future when location verification is implemented and agreed upon, a description of this step will be explained here.*

 Having tested the above against connecting to Ben's OCapN peer locator, Alisha is satisfied that her implementation is able to successfully establish a connection.
-She needs to ensure that her implementation of CapTP only has one active session between her peer and a given remote peer, so she two tables to help keep track of them:
+She needs to ensure that her implementation of CapTP only has one active session between her peer and a given remote peer, so she creates two tables to help keep track of them:

 - Table of active sessions (remote location -> session)
 - Table of outgoing sessions (outgoing location -> key pair)